Peter-Kahl/The-Applause-and-the-Echo/README.md

 ### Cognitive Dissonance, Fiduciary Trust, and the Relational Theory of Epistemic Clientelism

-_Part I of The Fiduciary Architecture of Mind_
+_Part I of the research series The Fiduciary Architecture of Mind_

 ---